djalbat/easy/README.md

 - `parentElements` returns an array containing all the ascendant elements, taking an optional selector

 - `sameAs` returns true if the argument and instance share the same DOM element.

+#### Other methods

+- The `Input` and `TextArea` classes have `onChange` methods taking handler that is invoked every time their value changes by way of a keypress.
+Note that this is different from the jQuery functionality.
+- The `TextArea` class has an `onScroll` handler.

 The methods to add elements to the DOM are hopefully intuitive.
 Note the difference between the `append()` and `appendAfter()` methods.